 If your requirements aren’t met by the desktop, web, e-book, or application license conditions, see what’s available through each font vendor’s shopping cart system.
 If you are unable to locate a suitable license, contact the vendor’s customer service.
 Explain what you intend to do with the fonts, and they will provide you with a correct license and a pricing quote.

 The free fonts from Typodermic include a desktop license.
 Commercial or personal use does not require special permission.
 There is no distinction between the desktop license for a free typeface and the desktop license for a purchased font.
 You can perform the same things with a free font that you can do with a paid font.

-In the license agreement you may notice some modification restrictions.
-Those restrictions refer to the font itself.
-Loading a font into font editing software and modifying it is what modification refers to.
-It’s not referring to making a logo and changing the shape of the characters.
-If you’re designing something, you can make any changes you like to the shapes of the characters.
-If you need to make changes to the typeface itself, please contact us.
+You may notice various modification restrictions in the license agreement.
+These constraints apply to the font itself.
+In this case, modification is the process of loading a font into font editing software and altering it.
+It does not refer to creating a headline or logo and altering the shape of the characters.
+If you’re designing something, you can adjust the shapes of the characters however you want.
+Please contact us if you need to make modifications to the font itself.

 Typodermic Fonts does not specialize in exclusive fonts or custom work.
 However, we can rectify errors and make minor changes.
 Please contact us so that we can discuss.